 Working with the Conference Board of Canada, Tourism HR Canada has updated its employment projections in tourism, and extended the envelope of projection out to 2027.
 These projections are available at the national and provincial levels, and incorporate both occupations (through the National Occupational Classification system) and industries (the North American Industry Classification System).

-The report’s findings are based primarily on job demand stemming from the business perspective (demand side), but also include discussion of some outcomes that arise from labour challenges on the supply side, namely in the form of job vacancies.
+This report focuses primarily on job demand stemming from the business perspective (demand side), but also includes some discussion of labour challenges on the supply side, namely in the form of job vacancies.

 Among the key findings:

-To complement the full report, Tourism HR Canada has prepared a short factsheet for each of the five industry groups.
-These factsheets summarize some of the key findings, including projections by occupation and by region.
-They provide a high-level overview of some of the anticipated pressure-points that businesses are likely to face in the next two years; they are not cast-iron guarantees, of course, but they are useful starting points for operators and sector associations in planning for the future.
+In addition to the full report, Tourism HR Canada offers summaries for the five different tourism industry groups.
+These provide a high-level overview of some of the anticipated pressure points that businesses are likely to face in the next few years; they are not cast-iron guarantees, of course, but they are useful starting points for operators and sector associations in planning for the future.